leonaero/zapier-app/README.md

 Learn more about developing Zapier app on [Zapier Developers Platform](https://zapier.com/platform)

 The application uses Leon graphql API.
 The documentation can be found [here](https://bitbucket.org/leondevteam/api-documentation/src).
 If you find some queries or mutations missing please contact us.

+#TODO

+* write some tests
+* add flow types